Round Valley Reservoir

 Reaching depths of 180 ft, this 2350 acre reservoir is best known for its pristine clear blue waters.
 The reservoir contains 55 e9USgal of water for use in central New Jersey, making it the largest in the state.
 Its water is distributed during times of drought via the nearby south branch of the Raritan River.
 The New Jersey Division of Wildlife (a department of the New Jersey Department of Environmental Protection) claims the reservoir is the southernmost body of water that contains naturally reproducing lake trout.
 This is one of only two lakes in New Jersey with lake trout, the other being Merrill Creek Reservoir in Warren County.
 Some of the other species of fish in the lake include bass, pickerel, catfish, american eel, yellow perch, brown trout, and rainbow trout.
 The park also has a wilderness area for camping, swimming and SCUBA diving facilities, a boat ramp and nature hiking and biking trails.

-The reservoir has been called the Bermuda Triangle of New Jersey, and over 26 people have drowned there since 1971.
+The reservoir has been called the Bermuda Triangle of New Jersey, and also known as one of the worlds most cursed lakes with over 26 people have drowned there since 1971.
 Six of them have never been found.
+In December 2024, several unidentified lights were seen over the reservoir as part of the larger New Jersey drone sightings phenomena.